 Benefit Description You pay Professional services (cont.)
 Standard Option Basic Option Psychological testing necessary to determine the appropriate psychiatric treatment \$25 per office visit for individual therapy \$30 per office visit for individual therapy \$12 per office visit for group therapy \$60 per office visit for group therapy Diagnosis and treatment of substance use disorders.
-Services include: \$25 per office visit for \$30 per office visit for • Detoxification (medical management of withdrawal from the substance) individual therapy individual therapy \$60 per office visit for • Treatment and counseling (including individual and group therapy visits) \$5 per office visit for group therapy (maximum \$5 per day for substance abuse group therapy Notes: benefit) • You may see an outpatient mental health or substance use disorder Plan provider for outpatient services without a referral from your primary care physician.
+Services include: \$25 per office visit for \$30 per office visit for • Detoxification (medical management of withdrawal from the substance) individual therapy individual therapy • Treatment and counseling (including individual and group therapy visits) \$5 per office visit for group therapy (maximum \$5 per day \$60 per office visit for group therapy Notes: for substance abuse benefit) • You may see an outpatient mental health or substance use disorder Plan provider for outpatient services without a referral from your primary care provider.
 See Section 3, How you get care , for information about services requiring our prior approval. • Your mental health or substance use disorder Plan provider will develop a treatment plan to assist you in improving or maintaining your condition and functional level, or to prevent relapse and will determine which diagnostic and treatment services are appropriate for you.
-Medication evaluation and management \$25 per office visit \$30 per office visit Inpatient hospital or other covered facility Standard Option Basic Option Inpatient psychiatric or substance use disorder care \$650 per admission 20% after deductible Residential Treatment Nothing limited to Note: All inpatient admissions require approval by a mental health or substance use disorder Plan physician.
-100 days per calendar year Outpatient hospital or other covered facility Standard Option Basic Option Hospital alternative services, such as partial hospitalization, day and night care \$25 per day 20% after deductible Not covered Standard Option Basic Option Not covered: All charges All charges • Care that is not clinically appropriate for the treatment of your condition 6 • Inpatient services we have not approved • Intelligence, IQ, aptitude ability, learning disorders, or interest testing not necessary to determine the appropriate treatment of psychiatric condition
+Medication evaluation and management \$25 per office visit \$30 per office visit Inpatient hospital or other covered facility Standard Option Basic Option • Inpatient psychiatric or substance use disorder care \$650 per admission 20% of the Plan Residential Treatment Nothing limited to allowance (deductible applies) Note: All inpatient admissions require approval by a mental health or substance use disorder Plan physician.
+100 days per calendar year 11 / Outpatient hospital or other covered facility Standard Option Basic Option • Hospital alternative services, such as partial hospitalization, day and night care \$25 per day 20% of the plan allowance (deductible applies) Not covered Standard Option Basic Option Not covered: All charges All charges • Care that is not clinically appropriate for the treatment of your condition • Inpatient services we have not approved • Intelligence, IQ, aptitude ability, learning disorders, or interest testing not necessary to determine the appropriate treatment of psychiatric condition • Evaluation or therapy on court order or as a condition of parole or probation, or otherwise required by the criminal justice system, unless determined by a Plan physician to be medically necessary and appropriate